ctrlplusb/react-async-component/README.md

 import { createAsyncComponent } from 'react-async-component'; // 👈

 const AsyncProduct = createAsyncComponent({
-  // Provide a function that will return a Promise that resolves
+  // Provide a function that returns a Promise to the target Component.
-  // as your Component.
   resolve: function resolveComponent() {
     return new Promise(function (resolve) {
       // The Promise the resolves with a simple require of the